-The cause of these lesions is uncertain, although non-steroidal anti-inflammatory drug (NSAID) overuse, trauma, and amyloidosis have been implicated.
+The cause of these lesions is uncertain, although long-term anticoagulation, non-steroidal anti-inflammatory drug (NSAID) overuse, trauma, and amyloidosis have been implicated.

 Nonspecific mass-like lesion in the renal pelvis, with an attenuation greater than water (>10 HU).
 It does not enhance after administration of IV contrast.

 The problem with Antopol-Goldman lesions is that their discrete appearance is likely to be confused with a renal neoplasm.
 Unfortunately, they are almost always diagnosed after nephrectomy.